Keep up to date on the latest reproductive health care issues in Ohio, and find out how you can fight back.

 This bill supports the medically-inaccurate and unproven concept of "abortion pill reversal."
 This bill would force health care providers to lie to their patients about the possibility of reversing a medication abortion.

-Status: After passing in the Senate, this bill was introduced in the House on November 12, 2019.
-Once it is assigned to a committee, hearings will need to be held.
+Status: After passing in the Senate, this bill was introduced in the House on November 2019.
+It was assigned to the House Health committee on May 5, 2020.

 The intent of this bill is to create another opportunity to push a false and inflammatory narrative around reproductive health care in Ohio.
 This bill adds civil penalties to a law that already applies criminal penalties to doctors.
 The existing law, as well as this, are unnecessary.
 These additional provisions are designed to further harass doctors who provide abortions by increasing unnecessary reporting requirements and allowing more civil lawsuits.

 Status: This bill was originally introduced in the Senate on May 28, 2019.
-After being passed in the Senate on November 6, 2019, it is awaiting a committee assignment in the House.
+After being passed in the Senate in November of 2019, it was assigned to the House Criminal Justice committee on May 5, 2020.

 Senate Bill 260: Telemedicine Medication Abortion Ban